Kitware/vtk-js/Sources/Interaction/Widgets/AbstractWidget/api.md

 ## Introduction

 AbstractWidget define the API for widget.
-It can't be instanciated.
+It can't be instantiated.

 ## See Also